unravelin/ravelin-core-ios-xcframework-demo/README.md

 // Instantiation for tracking only let ravelin = Ravelin.createInstance("publishable_key_live_----")
 ```
-For RavelinCore SDK version 2 and above, there is a preferred/alternative way to create and configure the shared instance:
+For RavelinCore version 2 and above, there is a preferred/alternative way to create and configure the shared instance:
 ```swift
    /// Configure the singleton instance of the Ravelin sdk with your public key
     /// - Parameters: